alepulver/tp-final-incc/README.md

 To use the notebooks:

 ```
+# install IPython
+pip install ipython pyzmq jinja2 tornado

 cd notebooks
 ln -s ../books_classification .

+# this should open a window in the browser
 ipython3 notebook --cache-size=0 --pylab inline
-# then a window should be opened in a web browser
 ```

 # TODO